awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

 ## Putting everything together

-Just compile the code that I attached in the Appendix.
+Just compile the code in [this repo](https://github.com/awakened1712/CVE-2019-11932).
 Note that the address of `system()` and the gadget must be replaced by the actual address found by an information disclosure vulnerability (which is not covered in this blog post).
 ```
     /*
     Gadget g1: